HUPO-PSI/mzQC/CONTRIBUTING.md

 - The documentation labels (specification document and website) label issues found in the specification document or with documentation content (such as the website)
 - The CV label is for issues and discussion about the metrics and our CV integration.
 - obsolete: request for new CV entry (We merged with PSI-MS-CV, see labels there.)

+#### Be nice

+Keep our community approachable and respectable, we're all here for the science.

 #### Your PR is merged!